 The SIBO theory also attempts to account for the fact that IBS can manifest itself as either diarrhea or constipation with a variety of other symptoms.
-Research studies have confirmed that different types of bacteria, and the gasses they produce (i.e. hydrogen and methane), have different effects on gut movement and patient symptoms.
+Research studies have confirmed that different types of bacteria or archaea, and the gasses they produce (i.e. hydrogen and methane), have different effects on gut movement and patient symptoms.
 Some studies have found that patients who demonstrate a higher amount of methane are more likely to experience IBS with predominant constipation (IBS-C), while diarrhea-predominant (IBS-D) patients demonstrate a higher level of hydrogen in a hydrogen and methane breath test for SIBO.

 It is also theorized that SIBO may be the underlying cause of lactose malabsorption, fructose malabsorption, sucrose malabsorption, and other sugar malabsorption.